RONALD A. MESSIER

 Jesus: One Man, Two Faiths—A Dialogue between Christians and Muslims, Twin Oaks Press, 2010.

-Sijilmasa—The Last Civilized Place, co-authored with James Miller, to be released by the University of Texas Press in 2014.
+Sijilmasa—The Last Civilized Place, co-authored with James Miller, The University of Texas Press in 2015.

 Chapters in Books (refereed).

 “Rethinking The Almoravids: Rethinking Ibn Khaldun,” in North Africa, Islam and the Mediterranean World, from the Almoravids to the Algerian War, ed.
 Julia Clancy Smith, London: Frank Cass, 2001.

 “Re-Reading Texts through Multi-Disciplinary Glasses.”
 The Maghrib in Question.
 Ed.
 Kenneth J. Perkins.
 Austin: The University of Texas Press, 1997.

 “The Christian Community of Tunis at the Time of St. Louis’ Crusade.”
 The Meeting of Two Worlds.
 Ed.
 Vladimir P. Goss, Kalamazoo: Medieval Institute Publications, 1986.

 “Sijilmasa: l’intermédiaire entre la Méditerranée et l’Ouest de l’Afrique,” L’Occident Musulman et l’Occident Chrétien au Moyen Age.
 Ed.
 Mohammed Hammam.
 Rabat:Publications de a Faculté des Lettres, 1995.

 “The Almoravids and Holy War,” Jihad and its Times.
 Co-editors Hadia Dajani-Shakeel and Ronald A. Messier.
 Ann Arbor: Michigan Center Series on the Middle East, IV, Center for Near East and North African Studies, 1992.